 The Inter-Control Center Communications Protocol (ICCP or IEC 60870-6/TASE.2) is now available on Orion.

 Added Support for RADIUS Remote Authentication and Authorization

 RADIUS enables users attempting access to Orion to be authenticated from a remote server, instead of being authenticated locally using user names and passwords stored in Orion.
 RADIUS can reduce the efforts to manage passwords in the Orion and can simplify NERC CIP compliance.
 Furthermore, RADIUS ties in efficiently with RSA SecureID, enabling a second factor to be introduced for improved security.
 9.6 firmware supports an initial implementation of RADIUS Client on Orion.
-This initial release–manually configured–is intended for review by interested customers and to obtain feedback to complete our design.
+This initial release is manually configured and is intended for review by interested customers and to obtain feedback to complete our design.

 Aug 28, 2020

 NovaTech Automation Announces D/3 Version 16.2

 NovaTech Automation announces the next release of the Distributed Control System (DCS) software, D/3® Version 16.2.
 This release incorporates greater system security by default and makes maintaining the D/3 System more straightforward than...